da-luce/cv/README.md

     To view other available targets, run `make help`.

-> [!NOTE]
-> The Makefile builds PDFs and images locally.
-PDFs and images are uploaded to an [S3](https://aws.amazon.com/s3/) bucket via a [GitHub Action](./.github/workflows/deploy.yml) for easy access.
-Storage cost is extremely low: for a 2 MB resume and cover letter, it would be just over a cent for three **years**.

 ## Deploying Artifacts to AWS

 Follow these steps to set up your AWS account and configure GitHub Actions for automatic CV deployment.